Qupad/TasksJ/README.md

 # TasksJ
-This is some sht./n
+This is some sht.

-Java sht./n
+Java sht.

 For Kraev.